Hardware-efficient entangled measurements for variational quantum algorithms: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In the NISQ era, in order to achieve the quantum advantage with variational algorithms we need efficient techniques to evaluate the expected values of Hamiltonians.
-In this article, we have proposed to evaluate Hamiltonians with Hardware Efficient Entangled Measurements (HEEM), which allows one to evaluate simultaneously groups of Pauli strings, and employ entangled gates only between qubits that are physically connected on the device.
-This makes HEEM an efficient alternative for evaluating expected values and speeding up variational algorithms in NISQ devices.
+In the NISQ era, in order to achieve a quantum advantage with variational algorithms, we need efficient techniques to evaluate the expected values of Hamiltonians.
+In this article, we introduce the Hardware Efficient Entangled Measurements (HEEMs).
+They allow one to evaluate the expected value of a Hamiltonian by simultaneously measuring groups of Pauli strings and only employing entangled gates between qubits that are physically connected on the device.
+This makes HEEM an efficient and noise-robust alternative for evaluating expected values and speeding up variational algorithms in NISQ devices.
 Since there are multiple ways to group a set of Pauli strings with HEEM, we have introduced three algorithms to carry out the grouping.
 The first is the \emph{naive} HEEM, which does not optimize the order of the grouping loops.
-The other two are \emph{order connected HEEM} and \emph{the order disconnected HEEM}.
-They optimize the grouping loops by making use of the \textit{processor embedding} problem, the problem of finding the optimal map of the theoretical qubits into the physical qubits.
+The other two are \emph{order-connected} HEEM and the \emph{order-disconnected} HEEM.
+They optimize the grouping loops by using the \textit{processor embedding} problem, the problem of finding the optimal map of the theoretical qubits into the physical qubits.

-We compare our methods and conclude that the order connected and order disconnected algorithms outperform the naive algorithm on average number of groups and time execution.
-Our methods improve previous works, using less groups than TPB \cite{bravyi2017}, with a slight increase in the number of required CNOTs.
-Furthermore, HEEM requires less CNOTs than EM \cite{hamamura2020efficient}, using only a few more groups.
-The number of groups quantifies the statistical error, while the number of CNOTs quantifies the experimental error.
-Taking both sources of error into account, HEEM outperforms both TPB and EM.
+We compare our methods and conclude that the \emph{order-connected} and \emph{order-disconnected} algorithms outperform the \emph{naive} algorithm on the average number of groups and the time execution.
+Our methods improve previous works, using fewer groups than TPB \cite{bravyi2017}, with a slight increase in the number of required CNOTs.
+Furthermore, HEEM requires fewer CNOTs than EM \cite{hamamura2020efficient}, using only a few more groups.
+Note that the number of groups quantifies the statistical error, while the number of CNOTs quantifies the experimental error.
+Then, taking both sources of errors into account, HEEM outperforms both TPB and EM.
 We have shown, with noisy simulations and experiments, that HEEM achieves better results with the same number of circuits.
 In addition, HEEM is faster than TPB and EM to be implemented both in an experiment and in a simulation for practical scenarios.
+HEEM grouping can be useful not only in variational algorithms, but also in any task that requires the evaluation of several Pauli strings, such as full quantum tomography \cite{qubit_tomography,Hffner2005}, compressed sensing \cite{Gross2010,Riofro2017}, reduced density matrix tomography \cite{Cotler2020, Bonet-Monroig2020}, classical shadows \cite{Huang2020,Chen2021}, or direct fidelity estimation \cite{DFE1,DFE2}.